truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 <code>storage disk retaste disks=<i>name</i>,<i>name</i><code>

 Where *name* is the name of a disk you want to retaste.
-Seperate each disk name with a comma.
+Separate each disk name with a comma.

 {{< expand "Command Example" "v" >}}
 ````